acolly/submap/DEVINFO.md

 Multiple dns requests to speed it up
 Make a stripped down "core" version
 Ouput errors to an external logfile
+In experimental if there is a timeout or noserver error it won't redo that subdomia

 Exit Codes
 ----------